-(1) Research conducted in established or commonly accepted educational settings when it specifically involves normal educational practices, so long as the research is not likely to adversely affect students' opportunity to learn required educational content or the assessment of educators who provide instruction.
-This includes a) most research on regular and special education instructional strategies, and b) research on the effectiveness of, or the comparison among, instructional techniques, curricula, or classroom management methods.
+1. Research conducted in established or commonly accepted educational settings when it specifically involves normal educational practices, so long as the research is not likely to adversely affect students' opportunity to learn required educational content or the assessment of educators who provide instruction.
+This includes (i) most research on regular and special education instructional strategies, and (ii) research on the effectiveness of, or the comparison among, instructional techniques, curricula, or classroom management methods.

-(2) Research that includes only interactions involving educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior (including visual or auditory recording), if at least one of three criteria is met: a) the information obtained is recorded by the investigator in such a manner that the identity of the human subject cannot readily be ascertained, directly or through identifiers linked to the subjects; b) any disclosure of the human subjects' responses outside the research would not reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, educational advancement, or reputation; or c) the information obtained is recorded by the investigator in such a manner that the identity or through identifiers linked to the subjects' or through identifiers linked to the subjects of the investigator in such a manner that the identity of human subjects can readily be ascertained, directly or through identifiers linked to the subjects, and an IRB conducts a limited IRB review to make the determination required by § II.111(a)(7) (which relate to there being adequate provisions for protecting privacy and maintaining confidentiality).
+2. Research that includes only interactions involving educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior (including visual or auditory recording), if at least one of three criteria is met:

+a) The information obtained is recorded by the investigator in such a manner that the identity of the human subject cannot readily be ascertained, directly or through identifiers linked to the subjects;

+b) Any disclosure of the human subjects' responses outside the research would not reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, educational advancement, or reputation; or c) The information obtained is recorded by the investigator in such a manner that the identity of human subjects can readily be ascertained, directly or through identifiers linked to the subjects, and an IRB conducts a limited IRB review to make the determination required by § ll.111(a)(7) (which relate to there being adequate provisions for protecting privacy and maintaining confidentiality).

-(3) Research involving benign behavioral interventions -- which is defined as brief in duration, harmless, painless, not physically invasive, not likely to have significant adverse lasting impact on the subjects, and the investigator has no reason to think the subjects will find the interventions offensive or embarrassing (HHS, 2017) -- in conjunction with the collection of information from an adult subject through verbal or written responses (including data entry) or audiovisual recording if the subject prospectively agrees to the intervention and information collection and at least one of three criteria is met: a) the information obtained is recorded by the investigator in such a manner that the identity of the human subject cannot readily be ascertained, directly or through identifiers linked to the subjects; b) any disclosure of the human subjects' responses outside the research would not reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, educational advancement, or reputation; or c) if the subjects' identity can readily be ascertained and if a disclosure of subjects' Reponses has potential to harm subjects, the exemption is permitted if the IRB conducts a limited review and determines that there are adequate provisions to protect the privacy of subjects and maintain the confidentiality of data.
+3. Research involving benign behavioral interventions -- which is defined as brief in duration, harmless, painless, not physically invasive, not likely to have significant adverse lasting impact on the subjects, and the investigator has no reason to think the subjects will find the interventions offensive or embarrassing (HHS 2017) -- in conjunction with the collection of information from an adult subject through verbal or written responses (including data entry) or audiovisual recording if the subject prospectively agrees to the intervention and information collection and at least one of three criteria is met:

+a) The information obtained is recorded by the investigator in such a manner that the identity of the human subject cannot readily be ascertained, directly or through identifiers linked to the subjects;

+b) Any disclosure of the human subjects' responses outside the research would not reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, educational advancement, or reputation; or c) If the subjects' identity can readily be ascertained and if a disclosure of subjects' Reponses has potential to harm subjects, the exemption is permitted if the IRB conducts a limited review and determines that there are adequate provisions to protect the privacy of subjects and maintain the confidentiality of data.